Montmagny Regional County Municipality: Hydrography

+Demographics

 Economy

 Generally speaking, the primary activity in the northern part of the RCM is agriculture, while forestry dominates the south.
 The city of Montmagny, which is home to more than half of the population of the RCM, is the economic centre of the region in which many industrial and commercial activities, and even some of the economic activity in the Côte-du-Sud.

 The majority of the businesses can be found along a straight line, several kilometres long, on the Saint Lawrence River (Route 132) and along the Trans-Canada Highway.
 The other part of the region, which is almost 80% of the area, wherein the main activities are forestry, the gathering of raw materials related to wood, and services, is located in the Appalachians.
 It has developed recently alongside the service and tourism industries.

 A significant proportion of income for the inhabitants is ensured by the manufacturing sector.
 According to statistics from 1996, more than 30% of the population works in these types of industries.
 As a whole, the industrial sector is dominated by refineries and traditional manufacturing.
 Therefore, jobs are concentrated in the areas of wood, furniture, metalworking, textiles, agriculture, and printing.